-If you’ve been reading along here, you know I’ve stepped away from most social media use over Lent (I’ve talked about it more here and here), and it’s been wonderful to reclaim so much of my time for meaningful things (OK let’s be real, a bunch of my time is spent on super un-exciting, mundane stuff as well.
+If you’ve been reading along here, you know I’ve stepped away from most social media use over Lent, and it’s been wonderful to reclaim so much of my time for meaningful things (OK let’s be real, a bunch of my time is spent on super un-exciting, mundane stuff as well.
 Just to be clear…) But it’s true that you get into such a habit of filling every little crevasse of boredom with distraction and suddenly, you lose a lot.
 You lose the quiet.
 There’s been a lot of quiet lately, and yes, boredom too, but that’s a good thing.
 It was much-needed.

 One big project I’ve been working on for some time is preparing our Easter celebration.
 I’ve always really loved Easter; the longer days returning, the early spring flowers, the sunshine filtering in the windows on beautiful Easter Sundays… If you know me at all you know I’m a Christmas nut, ha!
 But Easter has really come to hold almost as much of a special place for me.
 And it’s important to me that it doesn’t just sneak up on us and turn into a bunny fest.
 Easter is such an important and meaningful holiday for us as Christians, it’s a wonderful way to help our children learn of Christ.